NEED-BASED FINANCIAL AID APPLICATION PROCESS

 Merit-based Fellowships and Scholarships at Austin Presbyterian Theological Seminary are awarded annually to entering Master of Divinity students who demonstrate exceptional academic achievement, leadership ability, and interest in and strong promise vocationally for ministry in the church.

-Applicants must have submitted the full application for admission and the Merit-Based Scholarship Application by March 1, 2015, for consideration.
+Applicants must have submitted the full application for admission by March 1, 2015, for consideration.

 The faculty of the Seminary selects the recipients.
 This year up to seven fellowships and up to seven scholarships will be awarded for the 2015 entering class.
 These awards are renewed annually (for up to three resident academic years) provided that students maintain a 3.5 cumulative GPA (on a 4 point scale), and continue to demonstrate leadership and promise for ministry.

 The annual award for Fellowships is an estimated $20,000, which covers full tuition, a non-tuition stipend and a housing stipend to apply to on-campus housing.
 Scholarships cover the full cost of tuition (current estimated annual value of the scholarship award is $12,900).